Sadik-Hossain/my-obsidian-notes/YT Learning/Patrick Spiegel/How to Land your FIRST Web Design Client as a beginner (no portfolio).md

 ---

-> [!tip] there is one main reason why so many of you are struggling to land your first web design client and that is **trust**.
+> [!tip] there is one main reason why so many of you are struggling to land your first web design client and that is ==*trust*==.

 people and businesses don't want to give you money or even get a free website from you.\
 not because your services are bad.
-But because, they don't trust you and why would they?😀
+But because, they don't trust you and why would they?🥠

 you're a stranger trying to sell them on the phone via email/DM.